xialeiliu/RankIQA/README.md

-# RankIQA:Learning from Rankings for No-reference Image Quality assessment
+# RankIQA: Learning from Rankings for No-reference Image Quality Assessment

 The paper will appear in ICCV 2017.
 The code and model will be undated later.